COVID-19 screenings force hundreds of travelers to wait hours at airport

 President Trump announced a 30-day restriction in travel to most of Europe earlier this week.
 On Saturday, Pence announced that the United States extended the restrictions to travel from the United Kingdom and Ireland as well.

-The Department of Homeland Security says the following airports are the only ones that travelers from the restricted countries can travel to.
+The Department of Homeland Security said the following airports are the only ones that travelers from the restricted countries can travel to.
 Those airports are:

 Upon arrival, travelers will proceed to standard customs processing.
 They will then continue to enhanced entry screening where the passenger will be asked about their medical history, current condition, and asked for contact information for local health authorities.
 Passengers will then be given written guidance about COVID-19 and directed to proceed to their final destination, and immediately home-quarantine in accordance with CDC best practices.